 Before starting installation select a suitable location for the NAVLINK device.
-The unit is not water proof and should be installed below deck in a dry location.
+The unit is water resistant; however it should be installed below deck in a dry location.
 When locating the unit you should consider:

-- Routing of NMEA2000 cable to the network. - · Provision of sufficient space above and below the unit for cable connections and Wi-Fi Antenna. - Maintaining the compass safe distance of 0.5m. - Best location for Wifi reception i.e. not inside a metal enclosure
+- Routing of NMEA2000 cable to the network. - Provision of sufficient space above and below the unit for cable connections and Wi-Fi Antenna. - Maintaining the compass safe distance of 0.5m. - Best location for Wifi reception i.e. not inside a metal enclosure